Anthony Ashley-Cooper, 7th Earl of Shaftesbury: Zionist movement

 Shaftesbury was a pre-millennial evangelical Anglican who believed in the imminent second coming of Christ.
 His belief underscored the urgency of immediate action.
 He strongly opposed Roman Catholic Church ritualism among High Church Anglicans.
 He also disapproved of the Catholic features of the Oxford Movement in the Church of England.
 He denounced the Maynooth College Act 1845, which funded the Catholic seminary in Ireland that would train many priests.
 However, disagreeing with his father, he favored Catholic Emancipation.

 Shaftesbury was a leading figure within 19th-century evangelical Anglicanism.
 Shaftesbury was President of the British and Foreign Bible Society (BFBS) from 1851 until his death in 1885.
 He wrote, of the Bible Society, "Of all Societies, this is nearest to my heart...
 Bible Society has always been a watchword in our house."
 He was also president of the Evangelical Alliance for some time.

 Shaftesbury was also a student of Edward Bickersteth and the two men became prominent advocates of Christian Zionism in Britain.
 Shaftesbury was an early proponent of the Restoration of the Jews to the Holy Land, providing the first proposal by a major politician to resettle Jews in Palestine.
-The conquest of Greater Syria in 1831 by Muhammad Ali of Egypt changed the conditions under which European power politics operated in the Near East.
-As a consequence of that shift, Shaftesbury was able to help persuade Foreign Minister Palmerston to send a British consul, James Finn, to Jerusalem in 1838.
-Shaftesbury became president of the London Society for Promoting Christianity Amongst the Jews, of which Finn was a prominent member.
+The conquest of the region of Syria in 1831 by Muhammad Ali of Egypt changed the conditions under which European power politics operated in the Near East.
+As a consequence of that shift, Shaftesbury was able to help persuade Foreign Minister Palmerston to send a British consul to Jerusalem, William Tanner Young, in 1838.
 A committed Christian and a loyal Englishman, Shaftesbury argued for a Jewish return because of what he saw as the political and economic advantages Britain would gain from this and because he believed that it was God's will.
-In January 1839, Shaftesbury published an article in the Quarterly Review, which although initially commenting on the 1838 Letters on Egypt, Edom and the Holy Land (1838) by Lord Lindsay, provided the first proposal by a major politician to resettle Jews in Palestine:
+In January 1839, Shaftesbury published an article in the Quarterly Review, which although initially commenting on the 1838 Letters on Egypt, Edom and the Holy Land (1838) by Lord Lindsay, provided the first proposal by a major politician to resettle Jews in Palestine: In 1848, Shaftesbury became president of the London Society for Promoting Christianity Amongst the Jews, of which Finn was a prominent member.